ananthasai145/NeuralNetworkImplementation/README.md

 # NeuralNetworkImplementation
 This repository has neural network implementation from scratch using numpy.
-This code is created as an additional practice of learnings from Deep Learning Specialization
+This code is created as an additional practice of learnings from Deep Learning Specialization.
+More to come...